magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_config_flow_concept.md

 ---

 ## Configuration Flow of UI Components

-(Correct place for this paragraph??)
 The following section covers the configuration flow of UI Components within the Magento system.
 The final display of a UI Component on a web page involves a series of configuration flows, such as the initial reading of the top-level component instance’s xml declaration, all the way to the merging of module-specific options.

-When the server generates a page response, the configuration of these components in the .xml declaration (which are module-agnostic) **add link to xml declaration topic) is then modified by the .php modifiers (which are module-specific), and then finally this combined configuration of module-agnostic and module-specific options is packed into JSON format and added into the HTTP response body. **Work with Max*
+When the server generates a page response, the configuration of these components in [the .xml declaration file]({{page.baseurl}}ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html) (which are module-agnostic) is then modified by the .php modifiers (which are module-specific), and then finally this combined configuration of module-agnostic and module-specific options is packed into JSON format and added into the HTTP response body.

 On the client-side, this JSON is processed by `Magento_Ui/js/core/app` where Magento_Ui/js/core/app is an alias for the app.js file.
 The JSON is seen in the page source.
 The `Magento_Ui/js/core/app` creates the UI Components instances according to the configuration of the JSON.

 The `Magento_Ui/js/core/app` also bounds these objects to the corresponding .html templates, if there are any .html templates declared in JSON for that particular component.

-## Common Usage (if relevant)

-UI Components are commonly used …

-Diagram must be here (see photo from whiteboard from Ladybug)

 ### Implementation Details